 A keen advocate for the voice and opportunities of young people, Councillor Tandy is the Treasurer and Secretary of The Keystone Centre in Wick, working alongside Arun Youth Projects to ensure an attractive and sustainable youth service can be provided out of the centre for the benefit of the town’s next generation.
 Councillor Tandy has also worked closely with fellow ward councillors in the area to ensure that the ongoing housing developments in the north of the town are accompanied by appropriate resources and infrastructure to support both the new and existing population, including health facilities and highway infrastructure.

 Away from work and his time as a Councillor, Councillor Tandy can often be found enjoying the beaches and countryside of West Sussex with his friends, enjoying the town’s burgeoning hospitality offer, or making use of the excellent facilities at Littlehampton Wave.

 How to address the Deputy Mayor

-The correct description on letters and envelopes is - The Deputy Mayor of Littlehampton, Councillor and their first and last name or more simply "The Deputy Mayor".
-If the Deputy Mayor is present without the Mayor and is representing him / her then he / she has the same precedence as the Mayor would have if he / she were present.
+The correct description on letters and envelopes is: The Deputy Mayor of Littlehampton, Councillor and their first and last name or more simply "The Deputy Mayor".
+If the Deputy Mayor is present without the Mayor and is representing them then they have the same precedence as the Mayor would have if they were present.

 In speeches, one would say "We are pleased to have with us, The Deputy Mayor of Littlehampton, Councillor and their first and last name".
-At the commencement of the speech he / she would be referred to as Deputy Mayor though later in the speech for simplicity he / she could be referred to as Deputy.
+At the commencement of the speech they would be referred to as Deputy Mayor though later in the speech for simplicity they could be referred to as Deputy.

 If both the Mayor and Deputy Mayor are present the Deputy ranks immediately after the Mayor.